 The bug zapper rackets are battery powered with up to 10,000 zaps in a single full charge.
 When the bug zapper begins to run low on power, just plug it in using the included USB cable to quickly recharge the battery and get back to killing pesky insects.
 The rackets can handle flies, mosquitoes, spiders, yellow jackets, hornets, beetles, and wasps with no problem due to the electrical output of 4,000 volts.

-When the bug zapper is activated, the UV light will extend out from the front to draw flies, mosquitoes, and ants to the electrified wires within.
+When activated, the bug zapper puts out UV light to attract flies, mosquitoes, and ants to the electrified wires within.
 The wires are covered with a hard plastic guard so that bugs can get through, but little hands and curious pets are protected from the electricity.
-This small bug zapper has a modest range, but because it comes in a six-pack and has an inconspicuous design, it can be used in every room of the house if necessary.

 FAQs About Indoor Bug Zappers